 Information about current issues of concern to all Pennsylvanians.
-REDISTRICTING

-The Issue: According to the PA House legislative proposal for HB 722, April 2017, "According to a recent study by the Electoral Integrity Project (EIP), Pennsylvania ranks third worst in the nation for the fairness of its electoral boundaries -- only Wisconsin and North Carolina scored worse.
+PA is near the very bottom of electoral fairness.
+According to the PA House legislative proposal for HB 722, April 2017, "According to a recent study by the Electoral Integrity Project (EIP), Pennsylvania ranks third worst in the nation for the fairness of its electoral boundaries -- only Wisconsin and North Carolina scored worse.
 When politicians manipulate district lines to benefit themselves and their parties, the public always loses."

 Fair Districts PA is a nonpartisan, citizen-led statewide coalition working to create a process for redistricting that is transparent, impartial, and fair.
 For complete coverage of the effort, visit <http://www.fairdistrictspa.com>.

 This session's legislative failure is not the end of the effort.

 Suggestions for citizen action are listed on the Fair Districts website.

 A number of PA municipalities have passed resolutions supporting the effort to make redistricting fair.